rasbt/pattern_classification/resources/python_data_libraries.md

 Website: [http://statsmodels.sourceforge.net](http://statsmodels.sourceforge.net)

-Statsmodel is a Python libarary that is centered around statistical data analysis mainly through linear models and includes a variety of statistical tests.
+Statsmodel is a Python library that is centered around statistical data analysis mainly through linear models and includes a variety of statistical tests.

 <br>
 <br>